luxonis/depthai-docs-website/source/pages/faq.rst

-In trying to solve an Embedded :ref:`Spatial AI<spatialai>` problem (details `here <https://discuss.luxonis.com/d/8-it-works-working-prototype-of-commute-guardian>`__), we discovered that although the perfect chip existed, there was no platform (hardware, firmware, or software) which allowed the chip to be used to solve such an Embedded Spatial AI problem.
+In trying to solve an Embedded :ref:`Spatial AI<spatialai>` problem (details `here <https://discuss.luxonis.com/d/8-it-works-working-prototype-of-commute-guardian>`__), we discovered that although the perfect chip existed, there was no platform (hardware, firmware, or software) which allowed the chip to be used to solve such an Embedded Spatial AI CV problem.

-So we built the platform, known as DepthAI and the OpenCV AI Kit (OAK).
+So we built the platform - known as DepthAI and the OpenCV AI Kit (OAK) - which allows folks to embed performant, spatial AI & CV into their products quickly and easily.

 What is DepthAI?
 ################